-● If you cease to be a small business entity or choose to stop using the simplified depreciation rules, the rules apply to assets in either the general or the long life pool for the 2012 and later income years.
+➡ If you cease to be a small business entity or choose to stop using the simplified depreciation rules, the rules continue to apply to assets in the general pool for the 2013 and later income years.
 Depreciating assets you start to use, or start to have installed ready for use, cannot be added to a pool until an income year in which you are a small business entity or choose to use the simplified depreciation rules.